bee-miczi/utils.py/README.md

 # Utilty.py

-Utility.py is a file that offerres cool cli tools and games.
+Utility.py is a utility that offerres cool cli tools and games.
 Currently the offerd games/items are: get the number, countdown, random name generator, full cpu prank and rock paper sciccors